The End of Days Will Bring Great Tribulation, But Great Victory Too!

 - • And lest we think this is just a phase that will pass, the Scripture is warning us that things in the last days will go “from bad to worse”!
 To borrow the old phrase, sad to say, “You ain’t seen nuthin’ yet!”

 Matthew 24:3, 12 …“what will be the sign of your coming and of the end of the age?” … “Because of the increase of wickedness, the love of most will grow cold…”

-• Jesus plainly told His disciples that at the end of the age the love of most would grow cold.
+- • Jesus plainly told His disciples that at the end of the age — at the end of the world as we know it leading up to Christ's second coming — the love of many will grow cold (NKJV).
 I take that as a stark warning to all believers living in the latter times of the Church Age that we need to take heed to our walk with the Lord and keep it fresh and vibrant.

 1 Timothy 4:1, ESV Now the Spirit expressly says that in later times some will depart from the faith by devoting themselves to deceitful spirits and teachings of demons.

-• In sum, in these latter days we face terrible times … evil going from bad to worse … the increase of wickedness that Jesus prophesied would come … large numbers of believers letting their love for the Lord grow cold … a widespread departure from the faith … and more.
+- • In sum, in these latter days we face terrible times … evil going from bad to worse … the increase of wickedness that Jesus prophesied would come … large numbers of believers letting their love for the Lord grow cold in the latter days … a widespread departure from the faith — bringing up the sobering question: "Can You Lose Your Salvation?" … and more.
 Is there any hope?
 Yes!
 Please read on.

 2 Corinthians 12:7-9 …because of these surpassingly great revelations … in order to keep me from becoming conceited, I was given a thorn in my flesh, a messenger of Satan, to torment me.
 Three times I pleaded with the Lord to take it away from me.
 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.